GoogleCloudPlatform/gke-networking-recipes/gateway/README.md

 #### How does Gateway improve upon Ingress?

-- More expressive - It includes core functionality for header-based matching, traffic weighting, and other capabilities that were only possible through custom means in the Ingress spec.
+- **More expressive** - It includes core functionality for header-based matching, traffic weighting, and other capabilities that were only possible through custom means in the Ingress spec.
-- More extensible - It allows for custom resources to be linked at multiple layers within its resources.
+- **More extensible** - It allows for custom resources to be linked at multiple layers within its resources.
 This allows for more granular customization at the appropriate places within the API structure.
-- Role oriented - It is broken into API resources that map to the types of roles that commonly deploy and configure load balancing.
+- **Role oriented** - It is broken into API resources that map to the types of roles that commonly deploy and configure load balancing.
-- Generic - This isn't an improvement but rather something that should stay the same.
+- **Generic** - This isn't an improvement but rather something that should stay the same.
 Just as Ingress is a universal specification with [numerous implementations](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/), Gateway is designed to be a portable specification for many implementations.

 Some other notable capabilities include ...

-- Shared Gateways - It allows the sharing of load balancers and VIPs by permitting independent Route resources to bind to the same Gateway.
+- **Shared Gateways** - It allows the sharing of load balancers and VIPs by permitting independent Route resources to bind to the same Gateway.
 This allows teams to share infrastructure safely without requiring direct coordination.
-- Typed backend references - With typed backend references Routes can reference Kubernetes Services, but also any kind of Kubernetes resource that is designed to be a Gateway backend.
+- **Typed backend references** - With typed backend references Routes can reference Kubernetes Services, but also any kind of Kubernetes resource that is designed to be a Gateway backend.
-- Cross-Namespace references - Routes across different Namespaces can bind to Gateways.
+- **Cross-Namespace references** - Routes across different Namespaces can bind to Gateways.
 This allows for shared networking infrastructure despite Namespace segementation for workloads.
-- Classes - GatewayClasses formalize types of load balancing implementations.
+- **Classes** - GatewayClasses formalize types of load balancing implementations.
 These classes make it easy and explicit for users to understand what kind of capabilities are available as a resource model itself.

 The Gateway API is currently pre-Alpha.
-If you have feedback or would like to get involved, feel free to attend the [community meetings](https://kubernetes-sigs.github.io/service-apis/community/#meetings) or [file issues](https://github.com/kubernetes-sigs/service-apis/issues/new/choose) against the service-apis repo.
+If you have feedback or would like to get involved, feel free to attend the [weekly community meetings](https://kubernetes-sigs.github.io/service-apis/community/#meetings) or [file issues](https://github.com/kubernetes-sigs/service-apis/issues/new/choose) against the service-apis repo.
 Below is a tutorial that demonstrates the usage of the Gateway API resources.
 We hope that you will find it helpful in understanding the core capabilities offered by this API.

 ![Gateway API](./images/gateway-api.svg)